CS5001-khoury/hw09/instructions/README.md

 * When loading the flight information, if the airline code is not in the airlines dictionary, you should skip that flight.
 * Flights always start with the two digit airline code.
 * Both `load_airlines` and `build_counters` will be reading in from the provided .dat files, building the required dictionaries as the file is being read (don't try to load an entire file, and then build - because the 1,000,000+ lines would waste a lot of memory doing that).
-* The spacing is exact!
-You will need to use string format to get it.
+* You will need to use string format to get it.
 The Airlines name should be *30* characters wide, and the number of flights should be *7* characters wide, with a space between them.
+The comma is often the hardest thing to make sure it is included.
 See below for some hints on how to do this.

 ### test_flight_counter.py